jmart368/SalaryPredictionPortfolio/README.md

 **Purpose**
 ------------------------
 Perhaps one of the most important factors in hiring and job retention is an employee's salary.
 Companies that compete within the same sector should always have an indicator of how much they should compensate for their own job openings.
-This in return allows them to retain their employees and compete for talent not only within their own sectors but other deifferent sectors as well.
+This in return allows them to retain their employees and compete for talent within their own sectors and other different sectors.
 This project aims to examine a set of job postings with their corresponding salaries and predict salaries for a new set of job postings.
 As an example salary prediction project, this would be useful in arbitrating the salaries with the use of machine learning models that would predict those values.

 **Datasets**
 ------------------------